servomekanism/linux-notes/iptables.md

 `filter table` has three chains (sets of rules):

-a.
-INPUT: for packets comming in the system
+- INPUT: for packets comming in the system

-b.
-OUTPUT: for packets going out of the system
+- OUTPUT: for packets going out of the system

-c.
-FORWARD: for packets that are routed through the system
+- FORWARD: for packets that are routed through the system

 To list the filter table and all its rules: